 During this time you are going to experience some uncomfortable symptoms like leg cramping, heartburn, numbness in your legs and feet, swelling, more frequent urination and Braxton Hicks.
 All of which are no fun at all!!

-- Frequent Urination-as your baby moves down further your bladder is being squashed from all the pressure, so running to the bathroom all the time will be your thing for a while.
-Sorry to say and yes it is so annoying but a fact of late pregnancy unfortunately.
+-as your baby moves down further your bladder is being squashed from all the pressure, so running to the bathroom all the time will be your thing for a while.
+Sorry to say and yes it is so annoying but a fact of late pregnancy, unfortunately.
 You can cut down on this at night by drinking less about two hours before bedtime to help ease the bathroom trips a bit.
 By doing this I ended up going twice at night instead of every few hours, which makes sleep almost impossible.

 3. Don’t wear tight shoes or eat super salty foods as they will make swelling worse.
 Using compression socks may help as well.

-- Heartburn–One of the most unpleasant symptoms of pregnancy!
+One of the most unpleasant symptoms of pregnancy!
 I battled this a lot during my pregnancy and what works really well is to eat a few hours before bed so it has time to digest and also if it is unbearable mix some baking soda and water and drink it.
-Yup it works so well, it was a last resort for me and I counted believe the instant relief that I got.
+Yup it works so well, it was the last resort for me and I counted believe the instant relief that I got.

 1. You can get some relief by using a pregnancy pillow at night or putting a pillow between your legs though I recommend the pregnancy pillow so your ankles and feet get some rest as well.